mwdai049/DSC180-Capstone/README.md

 README.md
 ```

-`src/analysis.py` is the code script, `src/notebook.ipynb` contains the code in a notebook, `out/` will contain created outputs, and `figs/` will contain the visualizations of results of the analysis.
+`src/analysis.py` is the code script, `src/notebook.ipynb` contains the code in a notebook, `out/` will contain created intermediate outputs, and `figs/` will contain the visualizations of results of the analysis.

 ## What the Script Does
 1. Load the QIIME2 Artifacts